-*** I think I would now choose to use this recipe for the chocolate cake - but I'm afraid I haven't had time to re-test it alongside the other elements.
+I think I would now use this recipe for the chocolate cake though I'm afraid I haven't re-tested it alongside the other elements.
 There is also more information about this type of buttercream here.
 (Oct 2013, updated from Nov 2012) ***

 For the chocolate cake:

 100g plain flour

 100g self raising flour